 - Meal prep or make lunches for the week, so you aren’t deciding to order out

-Also, a nice walk, or workout, at around 3 pm can get you refocused and battle the afternoon crash, as well as counteract any lingering effects of excessive snacking.
+Also, a nice walk, or workout, at around 3 pm can get you refocused and battle the afternoon crash and counteract any lingering effects of excessive snacking.

-I am excited to start working exclusively from my home, even after the coronavirus restrictions loosen, and others go back to work in their offices.
+I am excited to work exclusively from my home, even after the coronavirus restrictions loosen and others go back to work in their offices.

-I want to make sure that I am well prepared to face the challenges of working from home, and I am sure I will need a reminder to take my own advice!
+I want to ensure that I am well prepared to face the challenges of working from home, and I will need a reminder to take my advice!

-I hope you found these tips helpful, whether you are trying to navigate working from home temporarily, or looking at making it a permanent move!
+Hopefully, you felt these tips were helpful, whether you are trying to navigate working from home temporarily or looking at making it a permanent move!

-Turn the TV off, distance yourself from your phone, either by putting it on airplane mode or out of sight!
-Enjoy the pets even though they can be annoying at times.
+Turn the TV off, and distance yourself from your phone by putting it in airplane mode or out of sight!

-If you can set up in a dedicated office space, then do it, and preferably not too close to the kitchen.
+If you can set up a dedicated office space, then do it, preferably not too close to the kitchen.